ethan-nappi/TTRPGNotes/Vitae World Notes/World Of Vitae DM Notes/World Notes/Events/The Denial War of Beasts And Nature.md

 ## AIRDIC ARMY
 The Airdic Army was comprised of a number of factions guided by Airda with the same purpose.
 Their purpose was to take down or take over leadership of large cities and of [[League of Vida Yang]] to secure leadership over the continent of [[Vida Yang]].
 Here are a list of factions commonalities between creatures:
--   Draki - Comprised of drakes, wyverns, and many lesser dragon beasts
+-   Draki - Comprised of Green dragons, drakes, wyverns, and many lesser dragon beasts
 -   Pelantine - awakened plant life
 -   Vaquan - a force of undersea humanoids discovered during the war
 -   Kobolds - humanoids that originated from a failed draconic mutation, forced under the earth for their unfortunate nature